 To earn the semester honors designation students must complete, in one semester, a total of twelve (12) units which include no grade of D or F. Credit/No Credit grades are not considered as part of the twelve units.

 Mendocino College has a formal graduation ceremony once a year at the conclusion of the spring semester to honor the year's graduates and candidates.

 The Forty-fifth Commencement Ceremony will be held Friday, May 25, 2018 at 6:30 p.m. in the Mendocino College Stadium Field, Ukiah Campus.
-All students who graduated, or petitioned for graduation, for the Fall 2016, Spring 2017 and Summer 2017 terms are invited to participate in the ceremony.
+All students who graduated, or petitioned for graduation, for the Fall 2017, Spring 2018 and Summer 2018 terms are welcome to participate in the ceremony.

 The California residency requirement has two parts, Act and Intent.
 To claim residency a student must have lived and shown intent to reside in California by:

 Matriculation is a process which brings a college and a student who enrolls for credit into an agreement for the purpose of realizing the student's educational objectives.
 The agreement involves the responsibility of both parties to obtain those objectives through the College's established programs, policies, and requirements.